SatoriNetwork/Rendezvous/README.md

 ## ideal usecase

-The Satori Network (satorinet.io) developed this method for p2p communication in order to incrementally share large amounts of data directly between Satori Neurons.
+The Satori Network (satorinet.io) developed this method for p2p communication in order to allow Satori Neurons to incrementally source data directly from neighboring Satori Neurons.
+Since the data is sourced incrementally and redundantly (from multiple neighbors) the decreased reliability of UDP isn't an issue.

 ## use